brndnmtthws/seed-otp/README.md

 # seed-otp

 `seed-otp` is a Python-based one-time pad CLI tool for storing your Bitcoin seed mnemonic words securely using multi-factor auth.
+The simple, well-written code can be easily audited, and the method itself can be applied using pen-and-paper, rather than using a computer.

 <p align="center">
   <img alt="Demo session" src="https://brndnmtthws.github.io/seed-otp/demo.svg">